 Central Theme

 The central theme of the poem is the pure, simple joy that one can experience in the company of nature.
-The poet shows that happiness does not need expensive things or company of many people — a quiet afternoon spent on a hill, looking at flowers, clouds, cliffs and grass, can be the most joyful experience of all.
+The poet shows that happiness does not need expensive things or the company of many people — a quiet afternoon spent on a hill, looking at flowers, clouds, cliffs and grass, can be the most joyful experience of all.
 The poem also teaches the lesson of love and respect for nature: the speaker touches the flowers but does not pick them, gently reminding the reader to enjoy nature without harming it.
-Finally, the poem celebrates the harmony between solitude, nature, and home — after a peaceful afternoon outside, the speaker returns happily to her own house in the evening.
+Finally, the poem celebrates the harmony between solitude, nature and home — after a peaceful afternoon outside, the speaker returns happily to her own house in the evening.

 Word Meanings